 Lord Shiva Parvati Marriage: A Mythological Tale

-Lord Shiva and Goddess Parvati are the epitome of heavenly love and eternal belonging.
-One is not complete without the other, and with each other, they rule the three worlds.
+Goddess Parvati and Lord Shiva are the epitome of heavenly love and eternal belonging.
+One is not complete without the other, and with each other, they rule the three worlds

 But they weren’t alike by any means.
 Goddess Parvati, being a princess, radiated unmatched beauty and royal exuberance.
 While women wear jewelry to enhance their beauty, the jewels' beauty was enhanced when Maa Parvati wore them.